sumit334/sumit334/README.md

-- 👋 Hi, I’m @sumit334
+- 👋 Hi, I’m @sumit334 , Sumit Agarwal , I am currently, studying Information Technology Engineering in Jadavpur University.
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning new things, exploring the mystry of the worlds.
-- 🌱 I’m currently learning java and js for web dev
+- 🌱 I’m currently learning java and js for web dev.
-- 💞️ I’m looking to collaborate on different sites
+- 💞️ I’m looking to collaborate on different sites.
-- 📫 How to reach me , send me a pull request on github
+- 📫 To reach me you can mail me at, sumitagar2003@gmail.com , I will try to reach you soon.

 <!---
 sumit334/sumit334 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.